nigamakalpataru/nigamakalpataru.github.io/README.md

-# nigamakalpataru.github.io
+# Nigama Kalpataru
-A Site meant for Vaisnavas for the nourishment of the creeper of devotional service.
+The official website of Nigama Kalpataru, meant for Vaisnavas for the nourishment of the creeper of devotional service.